AldrianSL/Bellabeat-Fitness-Case-Study_Google-Data-Analytics/README.md

 - **Cyclistic Executive Team:** A detail-oriented leadership group that will decide whether to approve the proposed marketing strategies based on the data insights and visualizations presented.

+## About the Company
+In 2016, Cyclistic launched a successful bike-share offering.
+Since then, the program has grown to a fleet 5,824 bicycles that are geotracked and locked into a network of 692 station across Chicago.
+The bikes can be unlocked from one station and returned to any other station in the system anytime.
+Cyclistic's marketing strategy has focused on building general awareness and appealing to broad consumer segments through flexible pricing plans, including single-ride passes, full-day passes, and annual memberships.
+Customers who purchase single-ride or full-day passes are referred to as casual riders, while annual membership holders are Cyclistic members.
+Finance analysts have determined that annual members are significantly more profitable than casual riders.
+While pricing flexibility helps attract a broad customer base, Marketing Director Lily Moreno believes that maximizing annual memberships will be crucial for future growth.
+Rather than targeting entirely new customers, she sees a strong opportunity to convert casual riders into annual members since they are already familiar with Cyclistic and have chosen it for their mobility needs.
 ## 1. Ask
 💡 **BUSINESS TASK: Analyze Fitbit data to gain insight and help guide marketing strategy for Bellabeat to grow as a global player.**